11039850/monalisa-orm/README.md

 # monalisa-core: Very simple database ORM tool

-      And God said, Let there be light: and there was light.
+      "And God said, Let there be light: and there was light."

 # Main features: